stereosuper/stereorepo/packages/sac/README.md

 // Using the default import you'll get only the cute useful functions like: query, camelize, supportsWebp, forEach, etc import sac from '@stereosuper/sac';

-// or you can deconstruct sac to get our superComponents import { query, superWindow } from '@stereosuper/sac';
+// or you can deconstruct sac to get our superComponents and useful function import { query, superScroll } from '@stereosuper/sac';
 ```

 If you wanna know more about the different **functions** inside this marvelous package you can click...